OpenDSA/OpenDSA/RST/en/PL/FP7.rst

 .. _section on continuation passing style: FP9.html

-We could also define a similar function that applied the helper function in right-to-left fashion as it worked through the list.
+We could also define a similar function that applies the helper function in right-to-left order as it works through the list.
 This is illustrated in the next set of examples.